What is a concessionary purchase mortgage, and can it help you buy a home?

 First, you need someone willing to offer you a discount on the property they plan to sell.

-It’s important to stress that they must gift you equity by offering a discounted price that is below market value.
+It’s important to stress they must give you equity by offering a discounted price below market value.
 If it’s not a gift, you can’t get a concessionary purchase mortgage.

-While you can buy a property to live in, you can also purchase one for buy-to-let.
+While you can buy a property to live in, you can also purchase one for buy-to-let using a concessionary discount mortgage.

 Who can offer a discount and help me get a concessionary purchase mortgage?